Track MCP LogoTrack MCP

 Features

-• Unified Context — one ctx for logging, tenant-scoped storage, elicitation, sampling, cancellation, and task progress.
+• Unified Context — one ctx for logging, tenant-scoped storage, elicitation, cancellation, and task progress.

 • Task tools — task: true for long-running ops; framework manages create/poll/progress/complete/cancel.

-• Typed error contracts — declare errors: [{ reason, code, when, retryable? }] on a tool/resource and the handler receives a typed ctx.fail(reason, …) keyed against the declared reasons.
-The contract publishes in tools/list so clients preview failure modes; the linter cross-checks the handler body.
-Error factories (notFound(), httpErrorFromResponse(), …) for ad-hoc throws; plain Error works too — framework auto-classifies.
+• Typed error contracts — declare errors: [{ reason, code, when, recovery, retryable? }] and handlers get a typed ctx.fail(reason, …).
+Contracts publish in tools/list so clients preview failure modes; the linter cross-checks the handler.
+Factories (notFound(), httpErrorFromResponse(), …) cover ad-hoc throws; plain Error auto-classifies.

 • Multi-backend storage — in-memory, filesystem, Supabase, Cloudflare D1/KV/R2.
-Swap providers via env var; handlers don't change.
+Swap via env var; handlers don't change.

-• Observability — Pino logging, optional OpenTelemetry traces and metrics.
-Request correlation and tool metrics are automatic.
+• Observability — Pino logging + optional OpenTelemetry traces/metrics.
+Request correlation and tool metrics automatic.

-• Tiered dependencies — parsers, OTEL SDK, Supabase, and OpenAI are optional peers.
+• Tiered dependencies — parsers, OTEL SDK, Supabase, OpenAI as optional peers.
 Install what you use.

 Server structure